 a) Fast Breeder Reactor

-b) Pressurized Water Reactor
+b) Pressurised Water Reactor

 c) Advanced Gas-cooled Reactor